Ischi-Leyre/dai-pw1-SUS/Presentation/Presentation_dai-pw1-SUS.md

 # Improvement

-- For two commands :
+- For two commands:
- -> give the choice of pattern to user
+ -> give the choice of pattern to the user
  -> resolve the matching background unfindable effect

 - For hide :
 -> read a json with coordinates where to hide

 - For search :
--> write a json with all cordinates of pattern found ->  give the choice of color to fill, or apply a mask
+-> write a json with all coordinates of pattern found ->  give the choice of color to fill, or apply a mask